 In this research, V. Anji Reddy et al. make the following claim: VANET has been crucial in improving road safety.
-A VANET is a wireless network made up of mobile and stationary objects that may connect with one another and that are ephemeral and subject to fast change.
+A VANET is a wireless network made up of mobile and stationary objects that may connect with one another that is ephemeral and subject to fast change.
 Vehicles must include wireless transceivers and computerized control modules that enable them to function as network nodes in a VANET.
 Today, many of us work on networks, yet the majority of us never had the opportunity to participate in network design.
 What would you do if we had the opportunity to start on the designing portion before deciding the protocol to use for the network?
 Therefore, in this situation, we must select the appropriate routing protocol.
-Our paper's title, "Analysis of Routing Protocols, i.e., Dynamic Source Routing and DSDV in VANET," refers to the fact that we can compute many performance measures, including throughput and end-to-end delay.
+Our paper's title, "Analysis of Routing Protocols i.e., Dynamic Source Routing and

+DSDV in VANET," refers to the fact that we can compute many performance measures, including throughput and end-to-end delay.
 By comparing the same measure across all routing protocols, we can determine which Vanets protocol performs better by computing this type of performance.
 A decision was made on which protocol performs best in certain circumstances.
-This paper's main objective is to analyze and assess various routing protocols in VANET using various parameters.
-In this research, we simulate DSDV and DSR routing protocols using a realistic mobility model using Vanet Mobisim and NS2.
-We deduced from the findings that the DSR is better than the DSDV for end-to-end delay.
-In comparison to DSDV, the throughput of DSR rises as the node count increases (Syst, 2010).
+This paper's main objective is to analyses various routing protocols and assess them in VANET using various parameters.
+In this research, we simulate DSDV and DSR routing protocols using realistic mobility model using VanetMobisim and NS2.
+We deduced from the findings that the DSR is better than DSDV for end-to-end delay.
+In comparison to DSDV, throughput of DSR rises as node count grows.

-2.5 Vehicle ad hoc networks (VANETS): developments, outcomes, and difficulties
+Vehicle ad hoc networks (VANETS): developments, outcomes, and difficulties